-the need and means to protect First Gas’ Pipeline from over-pressurisation; and
+the need and means to prevent over-pressurisation of its Pipeline; and

-the possibility of excess Gas flow into First Gas’ Pipeline and the mitigation of any consequences;
+the possibility of, and means to mitigate excess Gas flow into its Pipeline;

-submit the risk assessment referred to in section 2.2(b) for review by the certifying authority for its Pipeline and:
+submit the risk assessment referred to in this section 2.5(b) for review by the certifying authority for its Pipeline and:

-resolve any concerns that the certifying authority may have; and
+resolve any concerns that person may have; and

-obtain from the certifying authority a modified certificate of compliance for its Pipeline, allowing for the connection to its Pipeline and the Receipt Point;
+obtain a modified certificate of compliance for its Pipeline including the Additional Receipt Point;

-obtain any consents and approvals required in relation to the connection to its Pipeline;
+obtain any necessary consents and approvals in relation to required work on its Pipeline;

-design, construct, install and commission the connection to its Pipeline; and
+design, construct, operate and maintain any new facilities forming part of its Pipeline; and

-determine whether Odorisation Facilities are required and if so, whether it shall be the Odorisation Facilities Owner and take on the obligations of such party as set out in section 7.
+determine whether Odorisation Facilities are required and, if so, whether it will own them in accordance with section 7.

-The Interconnected Party will on request supply to First Gas a producer statement and/or a certificate of electrical inspection confirming that a Receipt Point is designed, constructed, operated and maintained in compliance with all applicable Laws.
-First Gas will on request supply to the Interconnected Party a producer statement and/or a certificate of electrical inspection in respect of any First Gas Equipment located at a Receipt Point.
+The Interconnected Party will on request supply to First Gas a producer statement and/or a certificate of electrical inspection confirming that a Receipt Point is designed, constructed, operated and maintained in compliance with all applicable laws and, on request First Gas will supply the Interconnected Party with similar documentation in respect of any new facilities forming part of its Pipeline and/or any First Gas Equipment.

 Interconnected Party’s Pipeline

-The Interconnected Party shall ensure that its Pipeline is designed, constructed, operated and maintained in compliance with all applicable Laws and will not connect or continue to connect its Pipeline to a Receipt Point, or inject Gas at a Receipt Point, unless it is safe to do so.
+The Interconnected Party shall ensure that its Pipeline is designed, constructed, operated and maintained in compliance with all applicable laws and will not connect or continue to connect its Pipeline to a Receipt Point unless it is safe to do so.

-The Interconnected Party will provide First Gas with a copy of its maintenance records for a Receipt Point on request (not to be more than once per calendar year).

 Gas-on Date

-Subject to section 2.9, at any Additional Receipt Point, the Interconnected Party shall not inject any Gas into First Gas’ Pipeline until the date First Gas has notified the Interconnected Party in writing that the following conditions have been satisfied (the Gas-on Date):
+Subject to section 2.9, the Interconnected Party shall not inject Gas at an Additional Receipt Point until First Gas has notified the Interconnected Party in writing that the following conditions have been satisfied (the Gas-on Date):

-commissioning is complete and the Metering has been demonstrated to be Accurate;
+commissioning is complete;

 Odorisation Facilities (if required) have been installed and commissioned;